afrigeri/pix2vec/docs/installation.rst

 From sources
 ------------

-The sources for Pixel to Vector can be downloaded from the `Github repo`_.
+The sources for pix2vec can be downloaded from the `Github repo`_.

 You can either clone the public repository: